admarschoonen/TouchLib/getting-started---supported-boards.md

 therefore update rate and noise performance are not as good as with some other processors.

+[3] TouchLib is developed and tested on a Teensy 3.2 but should also work on Teensy LC, Teensy 3.0, 3.1 and 3.6.
+Note that the Teensy 3.5 doesn't have the hardware peripheral to do capacitive sensing and is thus not supported at this moment.

+[4] TouchLib is developed and tested on a Particle Photon but should also work on any Particle board that uses the STM32F205 (such as the Electron).
+Note that the 1st generation Particle boards (Spark Core) and the 3rd generation boards (Argon, Boron and Xenon) are using a different processor (STM32F103 respectively Nordic nRF52840) and are not supported at this moment.

 ## Untested boards
 Boards that are untested but might work:
 * Any Arduino compatible board based on an ATmega328 processor.